Izapicaro/ROBOTTOM-VEXT/README.md

 # ROBOTTOM-VEXT
-VEX memes for robotics teams of edgy teens
+VEX memes for robotics teams of edgy teens\n
-For use with VEX C++
+Written in VEX C++